Magusbear/Lemmy_NewMetalReleasesBot/README.md

 # Lemmy New Metal Releases Bot
-A bot that posts new Metal releases (Albums, Singles) to Lemmy in a weekly release thread.
+A bot that posts new Metal releases (Albums, Singles) to Lemmy in a weekly release thread using data from Metal-Archives.

+This is an early version!
+Posting the data to Lemmy already works when overwriting the dates and in theory it should also already be able to run continuously and post every friday but **I haven't tested this functionality yet, at all!**

+In general I would advise to use this only manually until I have finished testing it thoroughly.

 ## Installation
 ### Running in Virtual Environment